imaerials/tform-stack-rds-ebs-ec2/README.md

-# Terraform EC2 Web Server
+# Terraform EC2 Web Stack

 This project provisions an EC2 instance to be used as a web server using Terraform.
+An RDS instance also is provided

 ## Init
 ```